 The notifying parties may present commitments to the Authority in both phases of the procedure, and there is no specific time period set by the Competition Act for commitments to be offered (as long as it is done previously to the Authority's decision).
-There are no guidelines as to the procedure to be followed by the parties when presenting remedies and at present requirements are set by the Authority on a case-by-case basis, although it is common practice to present commitments in a letter duly signed by representatives of the notifying parties.
+There are no guidelines as to the procedure to be followed by the parties when presenting remedies and at present requirements are still set by the Authority on a case-by-case basis.